-For anyone who’s considering going on a cruise ship holiday for the first time, there are a number of things you need to consider, especially in the planning stage.
+For anyone who’s considering going on a cruise ship holiday for the first time, there are several things you need to consider, especially in the planning stage.
 To start with, there are hundreds of destinations and ships to choose between, making it a difficult choice.
 Fortunately, we’ve put together a quick and easy to follow guide on what you need to think about so you can spend more time relaxing and looking forward to your vacation, rather than being stressed.
-Afterall, that’s what holidays are for.
+After all, that’s what holidays are for.

 Once you’ve consulted this guide and made your booking, you’ll also want to have a comprehensive travel insurance policy in place.
-This can be useful for a number of different reasons such as delays, cancellations, lost or stolen luggage and medical cover to name just a few.
+This can be useful for numerous reasons, such as delays, cancellations, lost or stolen luggage and medical cover to name just a few.
 Cruise ship holidays don’t normally come cheap, so having cover in place in the event that the unexpected happens will be of paramount importance.
 You can easily find cheap travel insurance at Utility Saving Expert, a free to use online comparison site.
 You’ll be able to compare cover from a whole range of leading providers, see key benefits that each company offers and filter quotes by price.
-Let’s return back aboard the cruise ship.
+Let’s return aboard the cruise ship.

 Choosing your holiday destination